nopnop2002/esp-idf-ssd1306/esp32s2_multi_pcb/README.md

 However, I have never seen a product equipped with an SSD1306 with an SPI interface.
 Also, I have never seen a product equipped with a 1.3 inch SSD1306 product.
 Therefore, I designed a PCB that can be equipped with an SPI interface and 1.3 inch products.
-I use ESP32S2 for SoC.
+I use ESP32S2-Mini Development board.
 Although this product is very small, it is equipped with 2MB of PSRAM.

 ![esp32s2-pcb-1](https://github.com/nopnop2002/esp-idf-ssd1306/assets/6020549/c7c7a839-b397-4d8b-b8b5-fc1f75a73ad3)